hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Cascade roles and rolebindings

 [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is commonly used in K8s to limit access to the appropirate namespaces.
 It's essential to ensure that each user or workload has the correct access to only their designated namespaces.
-K8s *role* and *rolebinding* are two API objects used at the namespace level to enforce access control.
+K8s  [*Role*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [*RoleBinding*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) are two API objects used at the namespace level to enforce access control.

-Type the following commands to create an admin role across the whole organization *cfe-pce* and two site reliability engineer (SRE) roles for *team-vmaas* and *team-caas*:
+Type the following commands to create an admin role *'pce-admin'* across the whole organization *cfe-pce* and two site reliability engineer (SRE) roles, *'vmaas-sre'* and *'caas-src'*, for *team-vmaas* and *team-caas*:

 ```shell